Configure Emergency Debris Management

 autocomplete search("DebrisManagementSites?url={your clipboard URL}/0","matches","name")

-10. In a browser, sign into your ArcGIS organization.
+10. In a browser, sign in to your ArcGIS organization.

 13. Return to the Microsoft Excel spreadsheet.

-14. Replace {your clipboard URL} with the url in your clipboard.
+14. Replace {your clipboard URL} with the URL in your clipboard.
 Make sure the /0 remains at the end of the URL.

 15. Save and close the spreadsheet.